CAR FINANCE AND CREDIT SCORES HOW DOES IT ALL WORK

 What are credit reference agencies?

-It starts with a credit reference agency (CRA) calculating your credit score.
+A credit reference agency (CRA) calculates your credit score.
 UK consumers rely on their credit score for all means of borrowing money, including being approved for car loans.

 The leading three CRAs are Experian, TransUnion, and Equifax.
-Rather unhelpfully, they all use their own unique methods to calculate a credit rating.
+Rather unhelpfully, they all use unique methods to calculate a credit rating.
 You have three credit scores – not just one!

 In general, though, they are pretty similar.
 If you have a strong credit rating with one, you’ll likely have the same with another and be on your way to getting car finance.
 Of course, this applies inversely, too – if you have a poor finance score with Experian, you won’t have a great one with Equifax.